 We will focus on the Celtic fields of the Frisii on the Fries-Drents plateau in the north of the Netherlands.
 More specifically, the so-called Noordse Veld 'northern field' south of the city of Groningen.
 This is a fascinating area, since in the wider area not only the Girl of Yde has been found, but also burial mounds, urn fields, a small temple, and several walled enclosures annex fortified structures are located here.
 All dating from the Middle and Late Iron Age.

 Habitation history even goes back 6,000 years with the presence of many dolmen in this region.
 More than 50 dolmen.
 That's, by the way, still younger than the wooden canoe found in the village of Pesse in the province of Drenthe, which is dated to be about 9,500 years old.
-Hence, it is the oldest water vessel in the world, exhibited in the Drents Museum as well (read our post Oldest Vessel of the World).
-As a side remark, dolmen or tumuli are called hunebedden in Dutch, which translates to 'beds of the Huns' or 'beds of huynen' with huynen meaning 'giants'.
-Also, the natural landscape of the wider region is unique because nowhere else in north-western Europe, or even in the world, can so many pingo ruins, i.e., ice-lens ruins, be found.
-These pingo ruins date back to the Ice Age.
-Many have turned into small fens, and according to regional superstitions, these fens have no bottom.
-No matter how hard you try, you'll never be able to close it.
+Hence, it is the oldest water vessel in the world, exhibited in the Drents Museum as well (read our blog post Oldest Vessel of the World).
+As a side remark, dolmen or tumuli are called hunebedden in the Dutch language, which translates to 'beds of the Huns' or 'beds of huynen' with huynen meaning 'giants'.

 Research at Noordse Veld started at the beginning of the twentieth century, supported by the Drents Praehistorische Vereeniging 'Drenthe Pre-historian Association'.
 However, already in the seventeenth century, the German historian Johan Picardt found the landscape archaeologically hopeful, and he suggested that the earthworks are part of former heathen hiding places of the Suebi tribe.
 The Suebi were probably the name of a confederacy of Germanic tribes living further to the east of the Netherlands in Germany.
 The introduction of the Suebi by Picardt is more of a grab bag selection.

 Nevertheless, Celtic fields are terribly old and existed in north-western Europe, especially in the Netherlands, the Belgian Kempian plateau, north-western Germany, and southern Scandinavia.
 The fields generally date between 1,000 BC and AD 100 and further contributed to the deforestation of the region.
-The first phase of the transformation process from a natural landscape into a cultural landscape started during the Late Bronze Age, about 3,000 years ago (Van der Velde, 2017).
+The first phase of the transformation process from a natural landscape into a cultural landscape started during the Late Bronze Age, about 3,000 years ago (Van der Velde 2017).
 The use and creation of Celtic fields ceased to exist more or less with the arrival of the Romans in the first century.
 When compared with the Celtic fields of Britain, the ones in the Netherlands have a more rectangular shape and aren't embanked with stones but with earthworks.

 Recent studies revealed more insight into how the land was being worked (Arnoldussen 2017).
 Morphological research indicates that non-local soil was imported to the fields.
 This soil came from wetlands.
-Furthermore, this imported soil was admixed with dung and house debris.
+Additionally, this imported soil was admixed with dung and house debris.
 House debris is recognizable through the charcoal and the many ceramic sherds.
 Some even speak of a Scherbenschleier 'a veil of sherds' lying over the Celtic fields (Klamm 1993).
 It's suggested that imported wet soil was first used in stables to be mixed with the manure of animals.
 After cleaning the stables, this mixture provided good fertilizer and was carted to the fields, explaining the dung traces.
 These types of stables are the so-called deep litter barns common on poorer soils.
 Even during summer, beasts were put in the stable every night to collect the manure.

 Using pot sherds is something which has clear parallels with how the native peoples of the Amazon worked the land when their societies transformed from slash and burn farming into intensive farming, also about 3,000 years ago.
 To protect the soil, which stays unprotected longer with intensive farming, they produced enormous quantities of pottery to be smashed and spread over the land.
 That way, they protected the soil against the generous, hard rain there too.
 It's the black earth called terra preta, 'black soil', and it's full of potsherds, loads of charcoal, and organic waste from settlements.
 The charcoal wasn't simply a residue of fireplaces.
 People actively produced charcoal to optimize the fertilization of the soil admixture (Mann 2006).
 We're interested in studies explaining the apparent similarities between the terra preta of the Amazon and the Celtic fields of Europe.
 They occurred at more or less the same time in history as well.
 Remarkably enough, we couldn't find such answers or studies.